Wall Street questions Oracle's strategy after weak Q3 sales

-SAN FRANCISCO (Reuters) - Oracle’s severe miss in quarterly sales, dismissed by management as a blip, amplified questions on Wall Street about the business-software giant’s diminishing clout in an industry moving rapidly toward cheaper Internet-based rivals.
+SAN FRANCISCO, March 21 (Reuters) - Oracle’s severe miss in quarterly sales, dismissed by management as a blip, amplified questions on Wall Street about the business-software giant’s diminishing clout in an industry moving rapidly toward cheaper Internet-based rivals.

 Senior management assured Wall Street on Wednesday that a worrying 2-percent slip in new software sales was mostly due to a sales force that lacked “urgency”, something to be addressed this quarter.
 Many analysts agreed, describing the decline in software and hardware revenues as a speed bump.